For Gaza shop owners, building back could take years

 Three nights before Eid, the bombings started.

-“We are still in shock,” said Hossain Salem, 28, the owner of Lavender, a clothing and accessories shop across the street from Dwaima’s.
+“We are still in shock,” said Hossain Salem, 28, the owner of Lavender, a clothing and accessories shop across the street from Dwaima’s store.

 Salem, like other shop owners, is counting on international aid and donations to provide some compensation, but he doesn’t know if he will start over.
-Health officials warn that Gaza now faces a third wave of covid infectionsspurred by shelters that were overcrowded during the bombing.
+Health officials warn that Gaza now faces a third wave of coronavirus infections spurred by shelters that were overcrowded during the bombing.

 “We will wait now,” he said, lifting his hands in resignation.